Ask a Master Gardener Help Line

 Master Gardener Association 2019 Scholarship

-The recipient must be a graduating senior from any public, parochial high school or home school in Dodge County.
+Each year a $1000 scholarship is awarded to a graduating senior from any public, parochial high school or home school in Dodge County.

 The student must have applied to a two or four year accredited college or technical school that has a program leading to a degree or certification in the horticultural area.
 Careers may include, but are not limited to, teaching, plant pathology, agronomy, agricultural engineer, landscape contractor, or landscape architect.